DanielHalachev/ASCII-Timer/README.md

 * @compiler VC

 This ASCII Timer Application requests a time period from the user (in seconds) and displays a timer, which counts down to zero.
-Added features include change of text color and beep sounds when the time remaining is less than 10 seconds.
+Added features include beeping on every turn and text color change when the time remaining is less than 10 seconds.

 How to use the application:
-  1. Enter a non-negative number of seconds to countdown.
+  1. Enter a number between 1000 and 9999.
 Make sure you enter correct data.
 In case of invalid input, the program will continuously request repeated input
-  2. Enjoy
+  2. Enjoy the timer counting down to zero.